kumarikanaka/datacleaningpreprocessing/README.md

 1. Import the Dataset
 Open Excel.

-Go to File → Open → Browse and select your .csv file (e.g., Superstore_Sales.csv).
+Go to File → Open → Browse and select your .csv file

 2. Inspect the Data
 Scroll through the dataset to: